Generalized parking function polytopes: The convex hull of x -parking functions

 \begin{proof} First, recall from Remark \ref{rem:n=1} that when $n=1$ for an $\mathbf{x}$-parking function, $b$ is unused.
-The case $n=1$ is clear, as these polytopes are just 1-dimensional line segments of length $a-1 = p$.
-Thus, we reduce to the case that $n \geq 2$.
+The result where $n=1$ is clear, as these polytopes are just 1-dimensional line segments of length $a-1 = p$.
+Thus, we reduce to the case where $n \geq 2$.

-For two polytopes to be integrally equivalent, they must have the same dimension (relative to its affine span), which justifies using $n$ to denote the dimension for both.
+For two polytopes to be integrally equivalent, they must have the same dimension (relative to its affine span).
+All partial permutahedra (recall that $p$ must be a positive integer) are full dimensional (Remark 5.5 \cite{HS}).
+As all $\X_{n}(a,b)$ are also full-dimensional, we are justified in using $n$ to denote the dimension for both.

 We will show that the conditions $b=1, a=p-n+2$ are necessary for $\mathcal{P}(n,p)$ and $\Xn$ to be integrally equivalent by comparing ``maximal'' vertices.
 Apply the coordinate transformation to increase the each coordinate by one in $\mathcal{P}(n, p)$ (as in the proof of Proposition \ref{prop:classical-partial}) to match the minimal vertices of the two polytopes.
 Consider the ``maximal'' vertices of $ \Xn$ and $u= (\max(p -n +2,1), \ldots, p, p+1)$ of the shifted $\mathcal{P}(n,p)$, where ``maximal'' means the maximal vertex where all the coordinates are weakly increasing.
 If the two polytopes are integrally equivalent, we must have $v = u$.
 If $b\neq 1$, the difference between the last two coordinates of $v$ is $b\geq 2$ while the difference between the last two coordinates of $u$ is 1, thus $u\neq v$.
 Hence, $b=1$ is a necessary condition.